sumantra47/python-web-app/README.md

-# python-web-app-- using Git SCMii
+# python-web-app-- using Git SCM

 Python app for CI CD